-Cynthia MacCollum is a painter, printmaker, designer, and mother of two who lives and works in New Canaan, CT.
+Cynthia MacCollum is a painter, printmaker, designer, and mother of two.
 A graduate of Washington University in St. Louis with a major in Art History and a minor in Fine Art, Cynthia has continued her studies at the Center for Contemporary Printmaking, and at the Santa Reparata International School of Art, with a three-week intensive printmaking program in Florence, Italy.
 Artist Residencies the last two summers, at the Skopelos Foundation for the Arts in Skopelos, Greece, have deepened MacCollum’s interest in the intersection of Nature and Art, and of Painting, Printmaking, and Alternative Processes.

 Early in her career, MacCollum successfully translated her work into textile design, creating scarves for clients Henri Bendel, Nordstrom, Bloomingdales, and the Museum of Fine Arts, Boston; umbrellas for Totes; rugs for Homefires; and dishes and giftware for Sylvestri in conjunction with the Asia Society in New York.
 For the last 10 years, MacCollum has focused her attention on fine art, specifically works on paper.